On subgroups of semi-abelian varieties defined by difference equations: Definable subgroups of algebraic groups

-\para{\bf c-minimal subgroups}.
-Let $B$ be a group definable over $K$.
-Then $B$ is {\it c-minimal} iff every definable subgroup of $B$ is either finite or of finite index in $B$.
-Note that c-minimality is preserved by definable homomorphisms with finite kernel; hence if $B$ is c-minimal, then there is a definable homomorphism $g:B_1\to G(\Omega)$, where $B_1$ has finite index in $B$, $\Ker(g)$ is finite central, and $G$ is an algebraic group which is simple as an algebraic group, and which is the Zariski closure of $g(B_1)$.
+\para\vlabel{cmin}{\bf c-minimal subgroups}.
+Let $B$ be a definable subgroup of some algebraic group.
+Then $B$ is {\em c-minimal} iff every definable subgroup of $B$ is either finite or of finite index in $B$.
+Note that c-minimality is preserved by definable homomorphisms with finite kernel; hence if $B$ is c-minimal, then there is a definable homomorphism $g:B^0\to G(\Omega)$, where $\Ker(g)$ is finite central, and $G$ is an algebraic group which is simple and is the Zariski closure of $g(B^0)$.
+Indeed, one simply looks at the simple quotients of the Zariski closure of $B^0$, and at the images of $B^0$ in these quotients: one of these images must be isogenous to $B^0$. \\ Note also that if $SU(B)=1$ then $B$ is c-minimal.
+If $B$ is modular, then the converse is true as well: c-minimality of $B$ implies $SU(B)=1$: this is because the stabilizer of any type realised in $B$ has the same SU-rank as the type.